savaughn/pokerom-trader/readme.md

 Default saves folder is located ~/Library/PokeromTrader/saves on OSX and ~/.pokeromtrader/ in linux.
 You can change this in the settings menu.

 To execute, right click PokeromTrader.app and select "Open" to bypass the MacOS security warning.
+This is only required the first time you open the app.

 ## Contributing
 If you wish to build this project from source or contribute to the project, then follow the instructions below.
-Tip: You can just copy/paste the entire block of commands into your terminal.
 ### Installation

    ```bash